Kitura/Swift-SMTP/README.md

                                 inline: false) // send as a standalone attachment

-// Create a `Mail` and include the `Attachment`s let mail = Mail(from: from,
+// Create a `Mail` and include the `Attachment`s let mail = smtp.makeMail(from: from,
                          to: [to],
                          subject: "Check out this image and JSON file!",
                          attachments: [htmlAttachment, dataAttachment]) // attachments we created earlier

 // Send the mail
 smtp.send(mail)